 Iwami Ginzan (石見銀山) is a historic silver mine in the mountains of Oda City, Shimane Prefecture.
-The most prominent silver mine in Japan, it was discovered in the early 16th century and was mined for nearly 400 years.
+The most prominent silver mine in Japan's history, it was built in the early 16th century and remained in business for nearly 400 years.

 The main attractions are divided into three areas.
 The Silver Mine area includes mine shafts and ruins from the area's mining period as well as a few temples and shrines.
 The Omori Town area includes museums, historical residences, and more shrines and temples.